epinio/docs/docs/references/customization/appcharts.md

 ## Pods

+Epinio adds the following annotations to the `Pods`:

 |Annotation			|Meaning							|
 |---				|---								|
 |`app.kubernetes.io/name`	|The application's name.					|
 |`epinio.io/start`		|The time of deployment, in nanoseconds, if provided by Epinio	|

+Epinio adds the following labels to the `Pods`:

 |Label				|Meaning							|
 |---				|---								|